1923 Berkeley, California, fire

-The 1923 Berkeley, California, fire was a conflagration that consumed some 640 structures, including 584 houses in the densely built neighborhoods north of the campus of the University of California in Berkeley, California, on September 17, 1923.
+The 1923 Berkeley, California, fire was a conflagration that consumed some 640 structures, including 584 houses in the densely built neighborhoods north of the campus of the University of California, Berkeley on September 17, 1923.

 Course

 Although the exact cause was never determined, the fire began in the undeveloped chaparral and grasslands of Wildcat Canyon, just east of the ridgeline of the Berkeley Hills, and was propelled over the ridge and southwestward just south of Codornices Creek by a strong, gusty, and intensely dry northeasterly wind.
 The fire quickly blew up as it swept through the La Loma Park and Northside neighborhoods of Berkeley, overwhelming the capabilities of the Berkeley Fire Department to stop it.
 The house at 125 Shasta Road was the first to be destroyed in the fire.
 A number of UC students fought the advance of the fire as it approached the north edge of the University of California campus, at Hearst Avenue.
 The other edge of the fire was fought by firefighters as it advanced on downtown Berkeley along the east side of Shattuck Avenue north of University Avenue.
 Firefighters were rushed in from neighboring Oakland, and San Francisco sent firefighters by ferry across the bay.